21 Reasons Why We Don’t Film On The Driveway

 12 Privacy: Some neighbours don’t want their houses on youtube, we respect that and it makes it difficult to film when you can only point the camera in one direction.

 13 Spares: A double garage with 1-2 cars in it is pretty small.
 There’s almost no space for spare parts, engines, half cuts and other materials, let alone production gear.

 14 Growth: It’s all about having room to grow.
 If your veggie garden is growing well and you love veggies, eventually you may need more space for mad tasty veggies (even if the Internet tells you that you should go back and grow your veggies in a smaller garden instead)

 15 Drive-by’s: Towards our last few shoots on the driveway, people were regularly driving by the driveway to see if we were filming, they’d interrupt, yell stuff and film us etc which meant less videos.
 Can you imagine how awkward it is when you’re trying to make a video and 5 teenagers are sitting 2 metres away filming everything you do with their iPhones?
 They sit there eating junk food, throwing their garbage on the street. and when we ask them to leave they respond with “This is a public road we can be here if we want”.
 So do we keep filming?
 Nope.
 We have to sit inside until they leave.
 Ultimately this leads to #16

-16 Theft: A car from the family was stolen.
-So was Moogs motorbike.
-Random people hanging around and constantly posting videos, photos of the house and driveway/garage is the last thing anybody wants in regards to home security.
+16 Theft: A car was stolen.
+So was Moogs motorbike (neither of these happened on the driveway but instead from our own houses once people started to post up where we lived) Random people hanging around and constantly posting videos, photos of your house and driveway/garage is the last thing anybody wants in regards to home security.

 17 Deliveries: We often buy parts off eBay or from Japan and getting them delivered to a house when nobody is home doesn’t work.
 Anything large on a pallet (like an engine or halfcut) is too big and requires a fork lift.